akauppi/firebase-ci-builder/README.md

 >
 >Instead, push the image once to the US Container Registry.
 Cloud Build gets it fast, does its job and can deploy to any region.
 Since your code is involved, not data, this should be outside of GDPR domain (no guarantees, author's opinion).
 >
->Counter note: If you set up a [worker pool](https://cloud.google.com/sdk/gcloud/reference/alpha/builds/worker-pools/create), you can run Cloud Build within the region.
+>If you set up a [worker pool](https://cloud.google.com/sdk/gcloud/reference/alpha/builds/worker-pools/create), you can run Cloud Build within the region.
 You probably know the drill if you're doing such.
 >
 >You can follow the discussion here: [FR: Select build region](https://issuetracker.google.com/issues/63480105) (Google IssueTracker)